-- Brush natural teeth at least twice a day with fluoride toothpaste, especially at night.
-Speak to your dentist if you are finding this difficult. - If you feel you have a dry mouth, your doctor, dentist or pharmacist can give you saliva replacements. - Avoid sugary food or drink after brushing your teeth at night.
+- Brush natural teeth twice a day with a fluoride toothpaste, speak to your dentist if you are finding this difficult. - If you feel you have a dry mouth, your doctor, dentist or pharmacist can give you saliva replacements. - Avoid sugary food or drink after brushing your teeth.

-- Visit your dentist and ask about fluoride varnish, high fluoride toothpaste and saliva substitutes. - If you have an ulcer or lump in your mouth for more than 3 weeks see your dentist straight away.
+- Visit your dentist at least once every year and ask about fluoride varnish and high fluoride toothpaste. - If you have an ulcer or lump in your mouth for more than 3 weeks see your dentist straight away.